 Restoration of the Legislative Building

-As a service to our customers, Raymond Engineering provides an AIA accredited course on observing how the building envelope of the Legislative Building was restored to prevent water entry, arrest deterioration of exposed concrete surfaces and improve thermal performance of the roof systems.
+As a service to our customers, Raymond provides an AIA accredited course on observing how the building envelope of the Legislative Building was restored to prevent water entry, arrest deterioration of exposed concrete surfaces and improve thermal performance of the roof systems.